Gorillaism/Class-status/README.md

 ## Discription
 The project purpose is to survey a classroom with a LCD screen and buttons. <br />
-The question would show up on the screen and the students could then answer by clicking on the button corresponding to their answer. <br />
+The question would show up on a screen and the students could then answer by clicking on the button corresponding to their answer. <br />
-The answers would then be sent for evaluation. <br />
+The answers would then be sent to the cloud for evaluation. <br />

  ### Example:
 LCD: How was class to day? <br />